William Kaplan

 William Kaplan (born 24 May 1957) is a Canadian lawyer, arbitrator, emeritus professor of law and author.
 He is a recipient of the Law Society Medal from the Law Society of Upper Canada (1999) for his contributions to the legal profession and the David W. Mundell medal for legal service to Ontario (2009).

 Biography

-Kaplan was a professor at the University of Ottawa Law School from 1989 to 2001, and also worked during that time in private practice as a mediator and investigator.
+Kaplan was a professor at the University of Ottawa Law School from 1989 to 2001also worked during that time in private practice as a mediator and investigator.
 Kaplan served as an arbitrator or mediator for numerous labour action and negotiations in Canada since 1989, including high profile disputes such as the 2025 Air Canada flight attendants strike, Nova Scotia healthcare worker compensation in 2018, 2018 York University strike, and CP Rail worker strike in 2012.

 His awards from the Law Society of Upper Canada have included the Law Society Medal in 1999, and an Honorary L.L.D. in 2002.
 In 2010 the government of Ontario awarded him the 2009 David W. Mundell medal.